facebookresearch/audiocraft/README.md

 #### Will the training code be released?

 Yes.
-We will soon release the training code for MusicLM and EnCodec.
+We will soon release the training code for MusicGen and EnCodec.

 ## Citation